 Dr. Gloria J. Gibson was appointed president by Northeastern Illinois University's Board of Trustees on March 15, 2018.
-Her three-year term began on June 1, 2018.
+She assumed the role on June 1, 2018.

 Prior to coming to Northeastern, Gibson served as provost and senior vice president for Academic Affairs at Morgan State University.